Adam Barham, Assistant Librarian Manager in the Art Library, takes a look at our collection of rare Leeds Pottery Books…

 According to evidence from 18th-century land leases and legal contracts, the Leeds Pottery was established as a business c.1770.
 Initially the company traded as Humble, Green & Co., but the trading name changed several times over the years.
-After its foundation the Leeds Pottery soon found success.
-In the early 1800s it used over 9000 tonnes of coal a year and exported to distant places such as Russia and Brazil, and by 1851 it employed over 400 workers.
+After its foundation the Leeds Pottery soon found success, selling its wares to both domestic and overseas markets.
 Unfortunately the popularity did not last: business suffered in the later 1800s due to increased competition and the company closed in 1881.
-Production was restarted in 1888 by a ‘revivalist’ company which used old Leeds Pottery designs; this company closed in 1957.

-The Leeds Pottery Drawing Books contain designs and drawings of Leeds Pottery products, all rendered in pen and ink or watercolour.
-The books were compiled by the Leeds Pottery for use in the factory; they acted as a product record and provided guidance for the company’s potters and decorators.
-There are only twelve known Drawing Books: three are in the Victoria & Albert Museum and nine are at Leeds Central Library.
+The Design, Drawing & Pattern Books are extremely rare.
+There are only twelve known volumes in existence: three are in the Victoria & Albert Museum and nine are at Leeds Central Library.
 The Leeds collection was donated to us in 1920 by Mr. H. C. Embleton, a well-known collector of Leeds ceramics.

 The Leeds collection includes four volumes depicting mixed products, titled Drawing Books 1-4.
 The other five volumes focus on particular product areas.
 Their titles are: Ornamental Drawing Book No. 1, Handle Drawing Book, Drawing Book for Blackware, Enamelled Tea Ware and Enamelled Table Service Drawing Book.
-We do not have a precise date for all the Leeds collection, as several volumes do not provide details on their compilation date.
+We do not have a precise date for all the Leeds collection, as several volumes do not provide details about the date when they were produced.
 However, using evidence such as watermarks and annotations on the pages, we can estimate that all nine books were compiled over a period from c.1781 to c.1819.

-The Drawing Books are a treasure trove of information on the Leeds Pottery.
+The Design, Drawing & Pattern Books are a treasure trove of information on the Leeds Pottery.
 The drawings and designs are tremendously diverse and attractively rendered, highlighting the incredible variety and quality of the company’s wares.
 The illustrated products include everyday items such plates, bowls and jugs, as well as extravagant ornamental pieces such as potpourri pots, chocolate stands and figurines.
 Some of the drawings show beautiful moulded pieces with intricate flowers, seashells, animals, even mermen, winged harpies and griffins.
-There are also eye-catching designs for decorated pieces; these feature floral patterns, geometric borders and images of people, animals, mythical or historical scenes
+The designs for decorative patterns are colourful and eye-catching; these feature floral patterns, geometric borders and images of people, animals, mythical or historical scenes.

-The Pattern Books are fascinating for those wishing to chart the Leeds Pottery’s growth and popularity.
+Designs of Sundry Articles… is a fascinating source for those wishing to chart the Leeds Pottery’s growth and popularity.
 The company’s growth period is shown by their use of foreign language indexes, which indicate healthy overseas trade.
 The existence of the second edition, with 85 extra products, shows that this enterprising firm was keen to meet demands for new Leedsware.
 Another interesting feature is the continuation of products – pieces in the original 1783 edition are still present in the c.1814 version.
 This shows that earlier products were still on sale around 30 years later – evidence of the firm’s lasting appeal.

-However, the Pattern Books also include a stark reminder that success did not last.
+However, the books also include a stark reminder that success did not last.
 One of the copies of the c.1814 version contains two handwritten inscriptions on the fly-leaf.
 The first reads:

 “Received from Mr. Routh the Liquidator of the Leeds Pottery Co., Decr.
 20 1878.
 J Rhodes”